 is this job interviewer stringing me along? by Alison Green on January 14, 2019 A reader writes: Almost two months ago, I applied and interviewed for a position with a company I have a real interest in working with.
 I did not get that job as they said they needed someone with more experience for that niche role, but they instead considered my application for another position that opened up that they thought I might be a better fit for, and I agreed too.
 So I interviewed for that position, only to find out that they ended up taking someone with “more experience.”
 They are now asking me to interview this time for a third position that is available.
 I appreciate the fact they think I might fit into their company culture, but I am starting to feel like I am getting the run-around.
 I don’t want to be ungrateful or picky and I am still interested in the company, but this will be the fifth time in two months that I am going in for an interview and for the third role.
 It’s also a role that I am not as excited about as the other two that I didn’t get.
 I’m a little tired of being told I would be a “great fit” and then getting passed around from each department.
 Given that it’s a role that I am less thrilled about and that they keep bringing me in but not hiring me, do you think this is a reflection on the company?
 Or on me?
 It’s a very niche industry that I have worked in a long time already, and yes, I know it’s a competitive market overall out there, but twice now I’ve been declined and passed over.
 If the third time’s a charm and I get this position, should I take it at this point and hope the position works out?
 And if I don’t get it, should I just cut my losses and forget about them in case they come knocking a fourth time?
 They have been prompt in getting back to me all these times, which I have been impressed with, but is this unusual to be passed on like this over and over?
 I have been out of work for two months and don’t know if by the way the company is running things, if I should keep looking when and if they do hire me, or take it since I need a job ASAP.
 I answer this question over at Inc. today, where I’m revisiting letters that have been buried in the archives here from years ago.
 You can read it here.
-You may also like:I didn't even get interviewed for an internal role I was told I was a strong candidate foris "I get every job I interview for" really a bragging point?my interviewer said I lacked "real world work experience" -- what does that mean? { 61 comments }
+You may also like:I didn't even get interviewed for an internal role I was told I was a strong candidate foris "I get every job I interview for" really a bragging point?can I ask my coworkers why they didn’t hire my daughter? { 61 comments }

 Sans* January 14, 2019 at 12:37 pm I think they are doing the opposite of stringing you along.
 If they had no interest in you, they would stop contacting you, stop inviting you for interviews.
 I get the frustration of not being picked, but for them to keep coming back to you, they must really think you’re a good candidate.